How to Learn New Facts Without Feeling Like You Are Studying

 1. Follow your curiosity

-Start with topics you enjoy.
-Animals, space, history, food, science, inventions, geography, sports, famous people — anything works.
+Start with topics you enjoy: animals, space, history, food, science, inventions, geography, sports, or famous people.

 Write down one fact per day.
 After one month, you have 30 new facts.

-When you miss a question, do not feel bad.
-That mistake can become the reason you remember the answer.
+A mistake can become the reason you remember the correct answer.

 5. Use quizzes as warm-ups

-A short quiz can make your brain more alert before reading, working, or learning something deeper.
+A short quiz can make your brain more alert before reading, working, or studying deeper.

 6. Connect facts to real life

 Yes.
 Quizzes help because they make your brain active.
-Instead of just reading information, you guess, check, and correct your understanding.
+Instead of only reading information, you guess, check, and correct your understanding.
 That process can make facts easier to remember.

 You can start with 5 to 10 questions a day.
-That is enough to build a small habit without making it feel like homework.
+That is enough to build a small habit without making learning feel like homework.

 No. Wrong answers can be very useful if you read the explanation afterward.
 A mistake often makes the correct answer more memorable.